gtri/lowendinsight/README.md

 been a commit against the source repository, in some significant amount of time, can you assume that it is inactive, or just stable?

+While, in terms of DevSecOps, we are moving towards automation of vulnerability scanning, this doesn't tell the whole picture.
+First problem is that not all vulnerabilities are found, nor are all reported.
+So perhaps some risk reduction should be applied at the dependency inclusion steps.

 Again, the intent of LowEndInsight isn't to say that any upstream Open Source dependency is bad, just that the risks should be smartly weighed, and a deeper understanding of the implications should be gained during the decision to use.
-LowEndInsight provides a simple mechanism for investigating and applying basic governance (based on your definition of the tolerance level) and responds with a useful report for integrating into your existing automation.
-Or you can easily use LowEndInsight as an ad-hoc reporting tool, running it manually.
+LowEndInsight provides a simple mechanism for investigating and applying basic governance (based on a definition of the tolerance level, which you can easily override) and responds with a useful report for integrating into your existing DevSecOps automation.
+Or, you can easily use LowEndInsight as an ad-hoc reporting tool, running it manually as part of an [ADR](https://github.com/joelparkerhenderson/architecture_decision_record).
 ```
 ✗ mix analyze https://github.com/facebook/react | jq
 {